launchdarkly/sdk-test-harness/docs/service_spec.md

        The error message itself is not tested by the framework at this time, as it is not a specified behavior.
         * `beforeEvaluation` (string, optional): The error/exception message that should be generated in the `beforeEvaluation` stage of the test hook.
         * `afterEvaluation` (string, optional): The error/exception message that should be generated in the `afterEvaluation` stage of the test hook.
-  * `tls` (object, optional): This specifies that the connection to the test harness will be over HTTPS.
+  * `tls` (object, optional): Enable TLS tests, which will cause the SDK to connect to the test harness using the HTTPS protocol for a subset of tests.
     * `verifyPeer` (bool, optional): If true, the SDK's TLS configuration should be set to verify the peer (i.e. the test harness)'s certificate.
 Otherwise, it should not verify the peer.
     * `certificateAuthorityPath` (string, optional): If present, contains a path to CA cert that the SDK should use to verify